TeMU-BSC/detect-annotations/README.md

 ```
 cd detect_annotations/src
-python new_detection_method.py -i /absolute/path/to/input/folder/ -o /absolute/path/to/output/folder/ -O /path/to/tsv.tsv
+python new_detection_method.py -d /path/to/input/text/files/ -i /path/to/input/information/ -o /path/to/output/folder/ -O /path/to/tsv.tsv
 ```

-It takes absolute paths, but it should work with relative paths.

-## Files Description
+## Procedure Description

-### Find possible missing annotations and create new .ann files where they are suggested

-##### File:
+##### Steps:
-src/new_detection_method.py

-Description:
-1. Parse annotated .ann files in data folder.
-The code run in this step is in src/utils/parse_ann_for_detect_new_annotations.py
+1. Parse annotation information in route specified with -i option.
-2. Find if some entities have been annotated in some files, but not in others.
-Copy .txt and new .ann files in output folder with the detected annotations marked as \_SUG\_LABEL.
+2. Find text spans in -d that were annotated in -i.
+3. Copy .txt and new .ann files in output folder with the detected annotations marked as \_SUG\_LABEL.
+4. Remove duplicates.

+##### Arguments:
++ **Input**:
+	+ -d option: .ann and .txt files without suggestions.
+	+ -i option: annotation information (can be .ann and .txt files or a TSV with 3 columns: code, span and label).

++ **Output**:
-+ Input: .ann and .txt files in input folder.
+	+ -o option.
+Output folder where new .ann and .txt files will be created.

-+ Output: copied and modified .ann files and .txt files in output folder.
-Also, a TSV file is created with the information contained in the parsed .ann files.
+	+ -O option.
+TSV file with the information contained in the parsed .ann files from -i option.

-To execute it:
+##### To execute it:
 ```
 cd detect_annotations/src
-python new_detection_method.py -i /absolute/path/to/input/folder/ -o /absolute/path/to/output/folder/ -O /path/to/tsv.tsv
+python new_detection_method.py -d /path/to/input/text/files/ -i /path/to/input/information/ -o /path/to/output/folder/ -O /path/to/tsv.tsv
 ```

-It takes absolute paths, but it should work with relative paths.

-### Scripts within utils/
-##### File:
-src/utils/parse_ann_for_detect_new_annotations.py

-Description: Parse .ann files in /absolute/path/to/input/folder/

-+ Input: .ann files in /absolute/path/to/input/folder/

-+ Output: TSV file with information contained in the parsed .ann files.

 ## Built With